KittiyaLooknam/Kittiya-Portfolio-/README.md

  This is application personal portiflio.
 It was created using HTML,CSS and the font-awesome icon pack.

-#Features
+# Features

-They are inclouding about me, portfolio and contact navigation links as well as links to external resources, and Contact form which auto populates an email to the site author
+Includes about me, portfolio and contact navigation links as well as links to external resources, and Contact form which auto populates an email to the site author
 Responsive layout suitable for mobile and desktop browsers.

-#Installation
+# Installation

 Upload index.html and style.css

 The application shown below was deployed using GitHub Pages.
-The repository can be replicated by via fork, clone, and redeployment with GitHub Pages.
+The repository can be replicated via fork, clone, and redeployment with GitHub Pages.

 link to repository git@github.com:KittiyaLooknam/Kittiya-Portfolio-.git put the gitub url

-#Usage
+# Usage

 The user can access by contacting the links deployed for instance the application: https://github.com/KittiyaLooknam/Kittiya-Portfolio-.git

-#Credits
+# Credits
 Thank you to Louis Delia for advice. picture form https://stock.adobe.com/

-#References Utilized
+# References Utilized
 - https://www.w3schools.com/howto/howto_js_collapse_sidebar.asp